theodifbk/theodifbk.github.io/_openbigdataposts/2014-12-01-openbigdata-1.markdown

 license: ODbL 1.0
 area: Milano
 category: openbigdata
 description: The Milano Grid is provided in GeoJSON format.
-Each record (or feature) describes a square providing the following information<br/>Id of the square<br/>Geometry of the square<br/>Reference system WGS 84 - EPSG4326
+Each record (or feature) describes a square providing the following information * Id of the square * Geometry of the square * Reference system WGS 84 - EPSG4326
 ---